 P2. (premise) Because I cannot fully trust my senses, they do not provide certainty

-C. (conclusion) Therefore, my senses do know give me knowledge
+C. (conclusion) Therefore, my senses do not give me knowledge